juanp-ctrl/chacal-studio/.apm/Implementation_Plan.md

 3. **Content Review:** Check all sections on mobile for overflow issues, text sizing, spacing, and touch target sizes.
 4. **Form Review:** Verify contact form is usable on mobile with proper input sizing and keyboard handling.
 5. **Document Findings:** Note any issues found and fixes applied.

+---

+## Phase 8: UI/UX Enhancements

+### Task 8.1 – Lighthouse Metrics Optimization │ Agent_Frontend_Architecture

+- **Objective:** Analyze current Lighthouse scores and implement optimizations to improve Performance, Accessibility, Best Practices, and SEO metrics.
+- **Output:** Improved Lighthouse scores across all categories; documented optimizations applied; before/after comparison.
+- **Guidance:** Focus on Core Web Vitals (LCP, FID, CLS), image optimization, font loading, and accessibility improvements.
+User will provide current Lighthouse summary as baseline.

+1. **Baseline Analysis:** Review user-provided Lighthouse summary to identify key areas for improvement.
+2. **Performance Optimization:** Address largest contentful paint (LCP), cumulative layout shift (CLS), and total blocking time issues.
+3. **Image Optimization:** Ensure all images use Next.js Image component with proper sizing, lazy loading, and modern formats.
+4. **Font Loading:** Optimize font loading strategy to prevent layout shifts.
+5. **Accessibility Fixes:** Address any accessibility issues identified in Lighthouse audit.

+---

+### Task 8.2 – Custom Cursor Implementation │ Agent_Frontend_Architecture

+- **Objective:** Implement a custom cursor using the white Chacal logo SVG that follows the mouse pointer across the site.
+- **Output:** Custom cursor component that displays the white Chacal logo SVG following the mouse; smooth tracking animation; proper fallback for touch devices.
+- **Guidance:** Use Framer Motion for smooth cursor tracking.
+Hide on mobile/touch devices.
+Ensure the cursor doesn't interfere with clickable elements.
+Consider blend modes or opacity for visibility on different backgrounds.

+1. **Create Cursor Component:** Build a custom cursor component using the white Chacal logo SVG with Framer Motion for smooth position tracking.
+2. **Mouse Event Handling:** Track mouse position globally and update cursor position with smooth interpolation.
+3. **Touch Device Detection:** Detect touch devices and disable custom cursor, showing default cursor instead.
+4. **Interactive States:** Add hover states when over interactive elements (scale, color change, or other effect).
+5. **Integration:** Add the custom cursor to the global layout.

+---

+### Task 8.3 – Hero Section Letter-by-Letter Animation │ Agent_Frontend_Architecture

+- **Objective:** Add a letter-by-letter reveal animation to the hero section headline "Comunicando lo humano" for an engaging entry effect.
+- **Output:** Hero headline animates letter-by-letter on page load with staggered timing; smooth and readable animation; respects reduced motion preferences.
+- **Guidance:** Use Framer Motion's stagger children pattern.
+Split text into individual characters/spans.
+Consider opacity and y-position animation per character.
+Add reduced motion media query support.

+1. **Text Splitting Utility:** Create a utility or component to split text into individual character spans for animation.
+2. **Stagger Animation:** Implement staggered fade-in/slide-up animation for each character using Framer Motion variants.
+3. **Timing Configuration:** Fine-tune animation duration, stagger delay, and easing for optimal readability.
+4. **Reduced Motion Support:** Add `prefers-reduced-motion` support to disable or simplify animation for accessibility.
+5. **Integration:** Apply the animation to the HeroSection headline component.

+---

+### Task 8.4 – Mobile Menu Staggered Animation │ Agent_Frontend_Architecture

+- **Objective:** Add staggered reveal animation to mobile menu items that animate from right to left on open, and reverse on close.
+- **Output:** Mobile menu items animate individually with stagger effect; right-to-left entrance on open; left-to-right exit on close; smooth and performant.
+- **Guidance:** Use Framer Motion's AnimatePresence and staggerChildren.
+Each menu item should slide from right (off-screen) to center.
+Reverse the animation on close with proper exit variants.

+1. **Menu Item Animation Variants:** Create Framer Motion variants for menu item enter (right to center) and exit (center to right) animations.
+2. **Stagger Configuration:** Configure staggerChildren on the parent container for sequential item animation.
+3. **Open Animation:** Implement staggered right-to-left reveal when menu opens.
+4. **Close Animation:** Implement staggered left-to-right exit when menu closes (reverse order).
+5. **Performance:** Ensure animations are GPU-accelerated and don't cause jank.

+---

+### Task 8.5 – Method Section Card Styling Update │ Agent_Frontend_Architecture

+- **Objective:** Update the Method section cards to use the primary brand color background with white text for better visual consistency.
+- **Output:** Method section cards have primary color (`#2F2E59`) background; all text is white; icons and other elements adjusted for visibility on dark background.
+- **Guidance:** Update MethodSection component styles.
+Ensure proper contrast for accessibility.
+Adjust hover states to work with new color scheme.

+1. **Card Background Update:** Change method card background from current styling to primary brand color (`bg-primary`).
+2. **Text Color Update:** Update all text within cards to white for proper contrast.
+3. **Icon Styling:** Adjust icon colors and backgrounds to work with the dark card background.
+4. **Hover States:** Update hover effects to provide visual feedback on the primary background.
+5. **Accessibility Check:** Verify color contrast meets WCAG standards for the new color scheme.